jbnilles/Parks/README.md

 ## Setup

 * Clone the project from the repository at https://github.com/jbnilles/Parks
-* Navigate to the project file and then into the folder `Factory`
+* Navigate to the project file and then into the folder `Park`
 * Create a file called `appsettings.json`
 * In the `appsettings.json` file add the following
 ```json